Patient education: Tips for taking HIV medications (Beyond the Basics)

 Hospitalization and HIV medications — If you have to go to the hospital, it is helpful to bring a list of your medications, or even the medications themselves, to be certain that there is no interruption in your schedule.
 You should give the medications to your physician, nurse or hospital pharmacist.
 Home medications should not be taken (unless this is advised by the physician) once you are in the hospital.

 Other medications — Some HIV medications can interact with other medicines.
 For example, garlic supplements, milk thistle and St. John's wort substantially reduce the concentrations of some protease inhibitors.
-There are some other commonly used medications that can interfere with your HIV medications as well, including those that treat cholesterol, asthma, and heartburn for example.
-Ask your pharmacist or other healthcare provider to determine if there are any interactions between medications and any other prescription, over-the-counter, or herbal medications that you take.
+There are some other commonly used medications that can interfere with your HIV medications as well, including some used to treat cholesterol, asthma, obesity, and heartburn for example.
+Ask your pharmacist or other health care provider to determine if there are any interactions between medications and any other prescription, over-the-counter, or herbal medications that you take.

-With food or without? — Some HIV medications should be taken with food while others must be taken on an empty stomach.
+With food or without? — Some HIV medications should be taken with food, while others must be taken on an empty stomach.
 An empty stomach is defined as one hour before eating or two hours after.
-For example, darunavir, atazanavir and rilpivirine (Edurant®, Complera®) should be taken with food to be effective, but efavirenz (Sustiva®, Atripla®) should be taken on an empty stomach or the medicine might be too strong.
+For example, darunavir, atazanavir, and rilpivirine should be taken with food to be effective, but efavirenz should be taken on an empty stomach or the medicine might be too strong.
+The United States brand names for these medications are listed in the table (table 1).

 WHERE TO GET MORE INFORMATION